aws-samples/awsome-inference/2.projects/nims-inference/nim-deploy/helm/scaling-lb-monitoring/README.md

 Note: Make sure you send some requests to your pod **before** trying to query for the metric, since otherwise it won't show you the metric.

 ### 🚀 3.
 Scaling
+In this section, we will provide you with different options to configure scaling your NIM workloads on Amazon EKS.
+Both of these are valid configurations, and have their own use-cases.

+#### Option 1: HPA + CAS
 We'll be using the Kubernetes Horizontal Pod Autoscaler (HPA) to scale our NIM workload.

 To use the HPA, we would need to install the Metrics Server.
 To do this, run: